wp-plugins/seo-friendly-table-of-contents/readme.txt

 Tested up to: 3.0.1
 Stable tag: trunk

-A simple seo friendly table of contents plugin that does not requere editing in your themes source code.
+A simple seo friendly table of contents plugin that does not require editing in your themes source code.
 == Description ==
 This plugin puts a table of contents on your page.
 You just need to type `[toc="2,3" title="Table of contents"]` in the page/post editor.
 That's it!
 You dont need to edit your themes source code.
 The plugin allows you to set a title of the toc box.
 You can also choose which heading tags (h1,h2,h3,h4 etc)